 A sewer is a conduit that runs beneath the ground and connects the homes in a community.
 Waste water flows from the homes to the waste water treatment center via the sewer.
 Sewers are publicly owned and serviced by local utilities.
 Septic tanks are privately owned, privately maintained and typically only service one structure at a time.

 What Needs to Be Done to Maintain a Septic Tank?

 Septic tanks need to be pumped on a regular basis.
 Most septic tanks need to be pumped every several years.
 If the septic tank is too small for the house, it may need to be pumped every year or every other year.

 In addition, homeowners must prevent things from going down the drains that could cause the septic tank to malfunction.
-Only water and human waste and toilet paper can be flushed down a drain into a septic tank.
+According to the sustainable living guide Antonia Ko, only water and human waste and toilet paper can be flushed down a drain into a septic tank.
 Anything that is antibacterial (like bleach) or anything made of a solid material (like a disposable wipe) should never be flushed into the tank.